Funding for open access monographs and edited volumes

 - The applicant must be a member or employee of Leipzig University when the manuscript is submitted to the publisher and, being the author or editor, be responsible for paying publishing fees.
 For OA edited volumes, at least one of the editors must be affiliated with Leipzig University.
-The affiliation with Leipzig University must come across clearly in the publication.
+The affiliation with Leipzig University in accordance with the publication guidelines of Leipzig University must come across clearly in the publication.

 - The publication submitted must meet the following criteria: